ganeti/ganeti/man/gnt-instance.rst

     If it is set to ``true``, an empty directory is created before starting the instance and its path is passed via the -chroot flag to kvm.
 The directory is removed when the instance is stopped.

     It is set to ``false`` by default.

+user\_shutdown
+    Valid for the KVM hypervisor.

+    This boolean option determines whether the KVM instance suports user shutdown detection.
+This option does not necessarily require ACPI enabled, but ACPI must be enabled for users to poweroff their KVM instances.

+    If it is set to ``true``, the user can shutdown this KVM instance and its status is reported as ``USER_down``.

+    It is set to ``false`` by default.